Footwear And Custom Orthotics Northmead

 - Murley, G. S. and A. R. Bird (2006).
 “The effect of three levels of foot orthotic wedging on the surface electromyographic activity of selected lower limb muscles during gait.”
 Clinical Biomechanics 21(10): 1074-1080.

 No matter your stage of life—learning to walk, chasing athletic dreams, studying, or enjoying retirement—foot discomfort may be eased with expert footwear advice and orthotics.
 At Foot and Leg Pain Centre, we use cutting-edge 3D orthotics technology to provide customised care and get you back on your feet quickly.
-We regularly serve patients from Dural and nearby areas, including Arcadia, Bella Vista, Castle Hill, Cherrybrook, Galston, Glenhaven, Hornsby, Kellyville, Kenthurst, Norwest, Northmead, Parramatta, Rouse Hill, Richmond, Seven Hills, Westleigh, Westmead, and more.
+We regularly serve patients from Dural and nearby areas for orthotics, including Arcadia, Bella Vista, Castle Hill, Cherrybrook, Galston, Glenhaven, Hornsby, Kellyville, Kenthurst, Norwest, Northmead, Parramatta, Rouse Hill, Richmond, Seven Hills, Westleigh, Westmead, and more.
 Book your appointment now to start your journey to comfort.